Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-auton-movement/entry.typ

   calculates the required movement before starting, and then simply follows those instructions.
 This means that it cannot correct for outside interference.

-  We stated in our goals that we wanted the robot to be able to correct for past movements, so open loop controllers are not an option.
+  We stated in our goals that we wanted the robot to be able to correct for errors in past movements, so open loop controllers are not an option.

   There are a variety of closed loop controllers that are commonly used: